-Her Krispie Treats were KILLER, and I think I’ve figured out her recipe for success.
+Her rice krispie treats were KILLER, and I think I’ve figured out her recipe for success.

 Guys.
-If the Krispie Treats themselves didn’t have you sold on a quick walk back through your school days, surely the sprinkles will.
+If the rice krispie treats themselves didn’t have you sold on a quick walk back through your school days, surely the sprinkles will.

 C’mon.
 SPRINKLES.
 They make everything better.

 Funfetti was everything back in the day, wasn’t it?
 At least for me and my friends it was.

 If your mom brought funfetti cupcakes to class for your birthday, you were absolutely the most popular kid for at least a solid week.
 Bonus points for multicolored frosting.